 I grew up in the PNW, but lived in the south and the east coast for part of my adult life.
 I moved back to the PNW about 15 years ago and cannot image being happy anywhere else.
 I love the distinct seasons, and the snowpack the area that I live enjoys each winter, but that snowpack dominance that the area where I live is projected to shift to a snow/rain mix dominance by 2040.

 For those of you who really know me, you know I went back to school to finish two Bachelor of Science degrees a few years ago.
 Delving into intensive education that revolves around healthy ecosystems, building soil health, and landscape design has been very interesting!
 As it often happens, you tend to learn a lot about yourself through the college process, and I have found that I am deeply invested in helping others with their growing systems; big and small.
 We only have one planet, and although I am just one person, I am armed with a big heart and a lot of incredible knowledge to share.
-I am about to graduate at Oregon State University, now armed with an A.T.S. in Sustainable & Organic Agriculture, a B.S. in Agricultural Sciences, a B.S. in Sustainability, a minor in Environmental Sciences, a certification in Viticulture Sustainability, a certification in Permaculture Design from Oregon State University & PINA (Permaculture Institute of North America), and a certification in Advanced Permaculture Design for Climate Resilience from Oregon State University and PINA.
+My educational background is through an A.T.S. in Sustainable & Organic Agriculture, a B.S. in Agricultural Sciences, a B.S. in Sustainability, a minor in Environmental Sciences, a certification in Viticulture Sustainability, a certification in Permaculture Design from Oregon State University & PINA (Permaculture Institute of North America), and a certification in Advanced Permaculture Design for Climate Resilience from Oregon State University and PINA.

 If I can be of help, you have a question, or need some help designing some sustainable perennial solutions into your growing system, send me a message!